brechtdv/DALY/README.md

 install.packages("DALY")
 ```

-The download and install the latest development version from GitHub:
+To download and install the latest development version from GitHub:
 ```r
 devtools::install_github("brechtdv/DALY")
 ```